Few people know how the City of Oxnard got its name.

 After a number of Spanish explorations, Jose de Galvez, utilizing powers bestowed upon him by King Charles III, appointed Father Junipero Serra to head missions in Alta California.
 Mission San Buenaventura was the halfway point between the San Diego and Monterey missions and was established in 1782.
 Pueblo life and sprawling ranchos began to spring up around the site of the mission, and California families exerted their influence until the State of California was added to the Union in 1850.
 In the mid nineteenth century, immigrants began to pour in from the east coast and Europe.

 The major industry, agriculture, produced great crops of barley and lima beans.
 Achille and Henry Levy opened an agricultural brokerage business in 1882, and finally a bank, which encouraged and assisted farmers.
-Then, in 1897, ranchers Albert Maulhardt and Johannes Borchard believed sugar beets would be a profitable crop for the area, and invited Henry Oxnard to construct a local factory to process the harvests.
-Oxnard and his three brothers operated the American Beet Sugar factory in Chino, California and, encouraged by a pledge of 18,000 acres of sugar beets from local farmers, built a factory in the heart of the rich fields.
-The Southern Pacific Railroad constructed a spur right to the factory site so the processed beets could be shipped out.
+Then, in 1897, ranchers Albert Maulhardt and Johannes Borchard believed sugar beets would be a profitable crop for the area and invited Henry Oxnard to construct a local factory to process the harvests.
+Oxnard and his three brothers operated the American Beet Sugar factory in Chino, California, while Albert Maulhardt planted sugar beets for shipment to the plant.
+The factory was so successful in its yield of processed sugar beets that the Southern Pacific Railroad constructed a spur right to the factory site so the processed beets could be shipped out.
+Encouraged by Maulhard’ts success and a pledge of 18,000 acres of sugar beets from local farmers, the Oxnard brothers built a factory in the heart of the rich fields of what was then, in 1898, Rancho Colonia.

 A town quickly sprang up near the factory.
 Almost overnight businesses and residences appeared around the town square, called the “Plaza,” and schools and churches emerged almost as rapidly.
 The City of Oxnard was incorporated in 1903, taking its name from the Oxnard brothers who had founded the sugar beet factory.